flowroute/flowroute-messaging-nodejs/flowroutemessaginglib/README.md

 ## MessagesController<a name=msgcontroller></a>

 The MessagesController contains the functions required to send outbound SMS texts and to retrieve MDRs.
-The following sections describe the use of the APIController and its two functions:
+The following sections describe the use of the APIController and the two methods it contains:

 *	[`createMessage `](#createmsg)